maggiezimon/PyGeM/README.md

 ```
 export CUDA_VISIBLE_DEVICES=$(nvidia-smi --query-gpu=memory.free,index --format=csv,nounits,noheader | sort -nr | head -1 | awk '{ print $NF }')
 ```
 This code was tested on MAC OS.
 In order to use it on a cluster with GPUs, an appropriate environment with CUDA and Jax should be setup.
-This is discussed in section  [Setup on Scafell Pike](#setup-on-scafell-pike).
+This is discussed in section  [Setup on a cluster](#setup-on-a-cluster).

 Input parameters are specified in `params.ini`, together with files for reference sites, coordinates of simulated atoms, and simulation box specification in
 * `example/reference.txt`